Integration with Bugs

 Note 1: The REST-API is preferred to XML-RPC as Atlassian is tending to remove any support on XML-RPC now.

-Note 2: If you're using XML-RPC with a old version of XStudio and some of your JIRA projects contain a larger number of issues you may encounter some Access-Denied errors and the project are left empty in XStudio.
-This is because JIRA's XML-RPC default settings include some limits for the number of issues returned and XStudio formerly did not support the paging feature.
+Note 2: If you're using XML-RPC with a old version of XStudio and some of your Jira projects contain a larger number of issues you may encounter some Access-Denied errors and the project are left empty in XStudio.
+This is because Jira's XML-RPC default settings include some limits for the number of issues returned and XStudio formerly did not support the paging feature.

 However, you can anyway easily fix this by following these instructions from Atlassian.